ricozyx/ricozyx/README.md

 <hr>

 ### Some info
-Mostly interested in software development, infosec & cybersec.
+Mostly interested in software development & cybersec.

-Currently learning web dev stuff.

 <hr>